sauce-archives/help/docs/general-reference/creating-an-account.md

 ---
-title: Create an account
+title: Creating An Account
 layout: en
-permalink: docs/general-reference/create-account/
+permalink: docs/general-reference/creating-an-account/
-alias: /docs/create-an-account/
+alias: /docs/creating-an-account/
 ---

 Start testing your app on the TestObject cloud within less than a minute.